Distributed economic control of dynamically coupled networks: Abstract

 \section{Abstract}

-This paper investigates distributed optimization of dynamically coupled networks.
-We propose distributed algorithms to address two complementary cases: (i) each subsystem is linear and controllable; and (ii) each subsystem is nonlinear and in the strict-feedback form.
+This paper investigates the synthesis of distributed economic control algorithms under which dynamically coupled physical systems are regulated to a variational equilibrium of a constrained convex game.
+We study two complementary cases: (i) each subsystem is linear and controllable; and (ii) each subsystem is nonlinear and in the strict-feedback form.
 The convergence of the proposed algorithms is guaranteed using Lyapunov analysis.
-Their performance is verified by two case studies on an optimal power flow problem and a multizone building temperature regulation problem, respectively.
+Their performance is verified by two case studies on a multi-zone building temperature regulation problem and an optimal power flow problem, respectively.